asistex/Sublime-Text-harbour-Package/harbour/messages/harbour-notes.md

-## my notes
+## notes
 ============

-Edit this file as you want.

 Custom Key Bindings

 Main Menu -> Preference -> Key Binding

-Add these command lines between [ and ] like is showed below or if you already have defined commands add a comma at the end andpaste these commands
+Add these command lines between [ and ] like is showed below or if you already have defined commands add a comma at the end and paste these commands

 [
   // This command enable Emmet in harbour